shybovycha/shybovycha.github.io/_posts/2018-01-15-software-engineering-101.md

 date: '2018-08-08T20:20:00+10:00'
 ---

-There is some bit of information about computers which I was never told in neither school, nor at the university.
+There is some bit of information about computers which I was never told in school or at the university.
 This writing is trying to cover these bits in details for those interested out there.

 ## Processor's guts